CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Install-NetQ/Install-NetQ-CLI.md

 toc: 4
 ---

-When installing NetQ {{<version>}}, you are not required to install the NetQ CLI on your NetQ Appliances or VMs, or monitored switches and hosts, but it provides new features, important bug fixes, and the ability to manage your network from multiple points in the network.
+Installing the NetQ CLI on your NetQ Appliances, VMs, switches, or hosts is not required.
+However, the CLI can give you access to new features and bug fixes, and allows you to manage your network from multiple points in the network.

-After installing your NetQ software and the NetQ {{<version>}} Agent on each switch you want to monitor, you can also install the NetQ CLI on switches running:
+After installing the NetQ software and agent on each switch you want to monitor, you can also install the NetQ CLI on switches running:

 - Cumulus Linux 3.7.12 and later
 - SONiC 202012 and later